urdms104/dms104-course-documentation/README.md

   - **Industrial** ![:arrow_left:](https://a.slack-edge.com/production-standard-emoji-assets/13.0/apple-medium/2b05-fe0f.png) 3D renderings are best
   - **Interactive** ![:arrow_left:](https://a.slack-edge.com/production-standard-emoji-assets/13.0/apple-medium/2b05-fe0f.png) this is the most difficult; how do you show changes of state during interaction?

-- Students will show examples of thier handiwork via screen share
+- Students show examples of their handiwork via screen share

 *Continue working on...*